trilinos/Trilinos/packages/shylu/epetra/README.txt

 ------------------

 1. Compile with Trilinos with the following packages enabled.
-Zoltan, Isorropia, Epetra, EpetraExt, AztecOO, Amesos, Ifpack, Teuchos and Belos.
+Zoltan, Isorropia, Epetra, EpetraExt, AztecOO, Amesos, Ifpack, ML, Teuchos and Belos.

 Another option is to compile Trilinos with TrilinosCouplings with Isorropia and Belos.
 This will compile more packages than required by HyperLU, but it is